 You should also hold off on fertilizing your lawn, or doing any other kind of spring grass care, such as patching or over-seeding, this early as well.

 When Should I Rake My Lawn In The Spring?

-Don’t worry, there are plenty of spring gardening tasks that you can do to prepare your gardens for spring that will keep you busy long enough for your grass to wake up so you can finally rake the lawn!
+Don’t worry, there are plenty of spring garden clean up tasks that will keep you busy long enough for your grass to wake up so you can finally rake the lawn!
 Just remember to resist the urge to rake the lawn in early spring.

 More Spring Gardening Tips

 - Spreading Mulch Tips: Best & Easiest Way To Lay Mulch Evenly

 - How To Trim Tree Branches: A Step-By-Step Guide For Beginners

 Share your early spring lawn care tips in the comments section below.